Providence Spring – A Miracle At Andersonville

 On that hot summer day in 2016, I made my own visit to the prison, and I beheld the miracle water source of 1864.
 Indeed, the cool water still bubbles, and visitors are allowed to bottle some to take home with them (although you are highly discouraged from drinking it – what counted as sanitary back then is not as much so today).
 I could hear the words of John McElroy as I dipped my hands in the refreshing water.
 He said of the spring – “When I hear of people bringing water for baptismal purposes from the Jordan, I say in my heart, how much more would I value… the divine flow from that low sandhill in Western Georgia.”

 As the sun beat on my back, and my eyes stung from the sweat and searing heat, I caught a small glimpse of what he meant.
 I took a look around at the vast, open space.
 It had no protection or nourishment to offer.
 Back then, this was hopeless ground where death lurked in every corner… until this spring appeared.
 If that is not a miracle, I’m not sure what is.

 All of that sadness still hangs in the air at Andersonville.
 You can feel it when you walk by the stone-cold monuments in the burning hot prairie.
-You can hear it in the thirsty grass that crunches under your feet.
+You can hear it in the thirsty grass crunching under your feet.
 It’s all so heavy with tragedy.
 Until you kneel at the banks of Providence Spring, and let a miracle run over your fingers.

 “This Was Andersonville” – J. McElroy